roigodelman/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD02_DEMO.md

 11. In the **Main** method, right-click the **Console.ReadLine()** method call, point to **Breakpoint** , and then click **Insert Breakpoint**.
 12. To run the application, press F5.
 After a few seconds, the code execution will break, and the breakpoint will be highlighted in yellow.
 13. In the console window, review the course and student lists printed to the console window.
-14. In Visual Studio 2017, on the **Debug** menu, point to **IntelliTrace** , and then click **IntelliTrace Events**.
+14. In Visual Studio 2017, while debugging, you can view **IntelliTrace** events in the  **Diagnostic Tools** pane on the right hand side of the window.
+15. In the **Diagnostic Tools** pane, on the bottom part below the charts, click on the **Events** tab.
+The **Events** tab lists various events that happen during execution.
+16. Events that start with "**ADO.NET:**" contain the actual SQL statements executed by Entity Framework.
-15. Review the SQL statements executed by Entity Framework.
+17. Review the SQL statements executed by Entity Framework.
 The first set of queries is part of the database initializer code.
 The next set of queries is a single query to get the list of courses, and another set of queries to get the list of students, one query for each course.

+     >**Notes** :
+     >1.
+IntelliTrace is available on Visual Studio 2017 Enterprise edition.
-     >**Note** : IntelliTrace will be covered in Module 10, &quot;Monitoring and Diagnostics&quot; in Course 20487.
+     >2.
+IntelliTrace will be covered in Module 10, &quot;Monitoring and Diagnostics&quot; in Course 20487.

-16. To stop the debugger, press Shift+F5.
+18. To stop the debugger, press Shift+F5.

 ### Demonstration 2: Running Stored Procedures with Entity Framework